NwaitDev/Typst-Accessibility-Template/article_example.typ

     - one of the items of that list
     - another item of that list

-== Introducing image
+= Introducing images
 \
 Here is an example of a figure introduced into the document.
 It took a picture of one of my favorite video game: _Tranistor_ @transistor2014.
-The main character, Red (as shown in Figure @Red), is a singer who lost her voice after one of her concert was interrupted by a secret organization trying to murder her.
+The main character, Red (as shown on @Red), is a singer who lost her voice after one of her concert was interrupted by a secret organization trying to murder her.

 #figure(
+    image(
+        "Images/transistor_game.jpg",
-    image("Images/transistor_game.jpg", width :70%),
+        width :100%,
+        alt: "Red headed woman in modern clothes with holding a sort of glimmering sword. abstract background mixing smoke, geometrical forms and warm colours"
+    ),
     caption: [
          Red, the main character of the _Transistor_ video game ]
 )<Red>

-== The heart of your documents : Math
+= Doing Math
 \
 Let's jump right into it with one of my favorite equations: